eclipse-iceoryx/iceoryx/doc/error-handling.md

 * In many implementations exception handling requires dynamic memory (even when the exceptions themselves are not generated dynamically via e.g. new).
 * Exception handling is not deterministic with respect to runtime.
 * Exception handling may cause a (slight) runtime overhead even when no exceptions are thrown.
 * In general it is not possible to incorporate (complete) information about all exceptions that can be thrown in the signature of functions.
-This makes it hard for the caller to decide whether something some exception needs to be handled.
+This makes it hard for the caller to decide whether some exception needs to be handled.
-* Overuse of exceptions often leads to convoluted try-catch blocks everywhere which makes the code hard to maintain.
+* Overuse of exceptions often leads to convoluted try-catch blocks which makes the code hard to maintain.

 ### Use of noexcept
 All functions are marked as *noexcept*.
 Note that this does not mean that exceptions cannot be thrown inside such a function.
 Instead when an exeption is thrown inside the function (either directly or indirectly by another function) this exception is not propagated further and *std::terminate* will be invoked, calling the terminate handler.
 The goal is that this cannot happen under any circumstances during runtime.